Leo-Nicolle/open-pod/docs/clickwheel.md

 ### How to use

  - Use the UI above to choose your pattern
- - Click on the "Download SVG" button to download the SVG file
+ - Click on the "Download PNG" button to download the PNG file
- -
+ - In Kicad, use the image converter, and copy the shape to clipboard
+ - Paste the shape in your PCB Editor ( press E to change the layer to cut/copper)